ZinSoeTun/ZinSoeTun/README.md

 <h1>👋 Hi, I'm Zin Soe Tun!</h1>
 <h2>🚀 About Me</h2> <br>
 <p>
-     I am a passionate Web Developer and Backend Developer with a strong foundation in both frontend and backend technologies.
+     I am a passionate Web Developer and Software Developer with a strong foundation in both frontend and backend technologies.
 With a keen eye for detail and a commitment to delivering high-quality code,I strive to create seamless